 Overclocking your monitor won’t increase your gaming performance, but it can help make your games look smoother.
 We’ve rounded up three software tools that make overclocking your monitor easy, regardless of the graphics card or monitor you have.

 There aren’t any restrictions on what kind of monitor you can overclock, but be aware of the port you’re using and its limitations.
 DisplayPort 1.4, for example, supports 4K at up to 120Hz, while HDMI 2.0 only supports 4K at 60Hz.
 Display Port 2.0 supports resolutions up to 16K and higher refresh rates than DisplayPort 1.4a (due to almost triple the bandwidth).
-It’s a good idea to do some research on the panel inside your monitor, too.
-That way, you can get an idea of how far you can push the refresh rate.
+It’s a good idea to do some research on the panel inside your monitor, too, that way, you can get an idea of how far you can push the refresh rate.
 You might want to check out our HDMI vs. DisplayPort guide so you know which port is best for you.